openego/ding0/doc/calculation.rst

 Reactance
 #########

-We assume all cables and overhead lines as to be short lines.
-Thus, the capacity is neither considered to calculate reactance of overhead lines and cables.
+We assume all cables and overhead lines to be short lines.
+Thus, the capacity is not considered in calculation of reactance of overhead lines and cables.

 .. math::
     x = \omega * L